robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 fillRectangle(x1, y1, x2, y2)
     # fill a rectangle from x1, y1, to x2, y2 with the foreground color.

+drawCantedRectangle(x1, y1, x2, y2)
+    # draw a rectangle with canted edges from x1, y1, to x2, y2.
+The width of the line is 1 pixel.

+fillCantedRectangle(x1, y1, x2, y2)
+    # fill a rectangle with canted edges from x1, y1, to x2, y2 with the foreground color.

 drawCircle(x, y, radius)
     # draw a circle at x, y with radius diameter.
 The width of the line is 1 pixel.